lpereira/gomoku/README.md

 - [ ] Perform escape analysis to determine where to allocate things
 - [ ] Channels (including select statement)
 - [ ] Goroutines

+# FAQ

+## What's with the name?

+Go is one of the oldest board games that are still played today.
+Gomoku is a newer game, but is played with the same board and pieces.
+The rules are different, but for the untrained eye, they look exactly the same.

+The parallels with the Go programming language and this compiler were too good to not make the pun.

+## Why not write an SSA backend for gc?

+That would be indeed a fun project -- but wouldn't solve the problem I'm interested in solving.
+The compiler would still generate code that's suitable for a different kind of platform, and this would essentially just take care of the instruction set.
+As it turns out, some of the platforms I'm interested are x86 microcontrollers, and most of their ISA is already supported by the existing gc backends.

+## Why not use the golang.org/x/tools/go/ssa package instead?

+I haven't looked at that package close enough.
+It does state two things,
+though: it's not intended for machine code generation and has an interface that's likely to change.
+Having said that, this package looks promising, and I might revisit this idea one day, when I learn more about SSA.

+In any case, I'm also very inexperienced in Go -- and writing a compiler for the language, instead of just generating code from higher-level nodes, is proving to a useful way to learn every nook and cranny.

+## What's the license?
+Is there any code of conduct?

+Nothing new here:  I'm adopting the same license as Go itself (see the LICENSE file) and the same code of conduct that the community knows.